kedro-org/kedro-plugins/kedro-airflow/README.md

 MemoryDatasets may be used to provide logical separation between nodes in Kedro, without the overhead of needing to write to disk (and in the case of distributed running needing multiple executors).

-Nodes that are connected through MemoryDataSets are grouped together via the `--group-in-memory` flag.
+Nodes that are connected through MemoryDatasets are grouped together via the `--group-in-memory` flag.
 This preserves the option to have logical separation in Kedro, with little computational overhead.

 It is possible to use [task groups](https://docs.astronomer.io/learn/task-groups) by changing the template.